Battle of Cempoala

-The Battle of Cempoala was fought on 27 May 1520 at Cempoala, Mexico between the forces of Pánfilo de Narváez and the forces of Hernán Cortés, which were supported by Chinantec warriors.
+The Battle of Cempoala was fought on 27 May 1520 at Cempoala, Mexico, between the forces of Pánfilo de Narváez and the forces of Hernán Cortés, which were supported by Chinantec warriors.

 Background

 Cortés was leading a semblance of an expedition in eastern Mexico, amassing treasures in an attempt to convince the King of Spain to leave his conquest enterprise beyond Diego Velázquez de Cuéllar’s control.
 When Velázquez heard about this, he was furious.
 He decided to send Pánfilo de Narváez to regain control of the expedition.
-On March 5, Narváez departed for Mexico.
+On 5 March, Narváez departed for Mexico.

 Voyage

 The voyage was chaotic from the start.
 Heavy storms sank 6 of the 19 ships, killing about 50 men.
-Several of the ships split up and Narváez didn’t land until April 22, at which point Cortés had already found extravagant lodging in Tenochtitlan.
+Several of the ships split up and Narváez didn’t land until 22 April, at which point Cortés had already found extravagant lodging in Tenochtitlan.
 López Ayllón de la Audiencia de Santo Domingo, the representative for the King of Spain, arrived early.

 Planning

-Immediately after landing, Narváez attacked a small coastal garrison led by Sandoval.
-Narváez' attack failed, causing him to lose several prisoners, which were sent to Cortes to warn him of the danger.
-In Mid-May, Cortes left Tenochtitlan to deal with Narváez.
+Immediately after landing, Narváez attacked a small coastal garrison led by Gonzalo de Sandoval.
+Narváez's attack failed, causing him to lose several prisoners, which were sent to Cortes to warn him of the danger.
+In mid-May, Cortés left Tenochtitlan to deal with Narváez.
 Narváez took advantage of his numerical superiority and captured the city of Cempoala, making it his base of operations.
 He took as hostages the eight Cempolan noblewomen that had married Spanish men in Cortés' company, and allowed his men to mistreat the local population.
 Xicomecoatl, the ruler of the city and an ally to Cortés, threatened Narváez with calling Cortés, but he was forced into obedience.

 For his part, after trading messengers with Narváez and ultimately resolving to free Cempoala by force, Cortés sent a soldier to contact their Chinantec allies for help.
 He returned with 200 warriors armed with long pikes, needed to counter Narváez's cavalry, and the promise that 2,000 more warriors would follow later.

 Battle

-On May 27, Cortés, Sandoval, and fellow conquistador captains launched a surprise attack on Narváez's forces in the middle of the night with 266 soldiers and 200 native auxiliary troops.
-Due to heavy rainfall and superior numbers, Cortesian forces quickly captured his opponent's cavalry and artillery.
+On 27 May, Cortés, Sandoval, and fellow conquistador captains launched a surprise attack on Narváez's forces in the middle of the night with 266 soldiers and 200 native auxiliary troops.
+Due to heavy rainfall and superior numbers, Cortés's forces quickly captured his opponent's cavalry and artillery.
 Narváez's forces retreated to the main temple of Cempoala, but attempted to flee as opposing Spanish-native forces prepared to surround it.
 In the ensuing chaos, Narváez was hit by a pike in the eye, wounding him badly and allowing him to be captured.

 During the battle, Xicomecoatl took refuge in Narváez's house, where he was stabbed by one of Narváez's soldiers and badly wounded.
 After the battle, Cortés, upon being notified of his ally’s wounds, ordered him to be freed and taken to his room for his wounds to be cured.